2011 Little League World Series: Crossover games

-Teams that lost their first two games got to play a crossover game against a team from the other side of the bracket that also lost its first two games.
-These games were labeled Game A and Game B.
+Teams that lost their first two games played a crossover game against a team from the other side of the bracket that also lost its first two games.
+These games were labeled Game A and Game B. This provided teams who were already eliminated the opportunity to play a third game.

 World Championship

 The consolation game between Montana and Mexico was cancelled due to the expected arrival of Hurricane Irene.

 Middle East-Africa qualification

 Kampala, Uganda defeated Dhahran, Saudi Arabia in the Middle East-Africa Region Final but the Ugandan team was denied visas by the State Department.
 Reportedly, the visas were denied because some players provided false information, specifically related to their ages.
 The runner-up, Saudi Arabia, was invited to the Little League World Series in their spot.

 Champions path

 The Ocean View Little League won 20 games and lost 1 game to reach the Little League World Series.
 Overall, their record was 25–2.
 Their two losses came against Rancho Mission Viejo LL (from California), and Billings Big Sky LL (from Montana).